grapa-dev/grapa/docs-src/docs/data_type_selection_guide.md

 ├─ YES → Use $file() (persistent storage)
 └─ NO → Continue below

+Do you need mathematical operations, statistics, or linear algebra?
+├─ YES → Use $VECTOR (mathematical operations)
+└─ NO → Continue below

 Is your dataset large (> 100-500 items) and memory efficiency matters?
 ├─ YES → Use {}.table() (in-memory BTree)
 └─ NO → Use {} (linked list)